alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 * I always use UTF-8 **with BOM**, converting a file if necessary.
   This is the basic measure that makes the Windows tools do The Right Thing™.
 It’s *the right and conventional thing to do in Windows*, and it can be argued that it’s also the technically right (though unconventional) thing to do for multi-platform code.
 However, in an UTF-8 based Unix environment the advantages are marginal to zero while the social cost of being non-conforming can be high, so for Unix specific as opposed to portable or pure Windows code I don’t recommend this measure.
 * I add an **encoding comment** as the first line of each file.
   This is a preventive measure.
-And so that comment doesn’t just say that the source is UTF-8, but it includes at least one non-ASCII character, e.g. “π”, with an explanation of what it *should* be.
+And therefore that comment doesn’t just say that the source is UTF-8, but includes at least one non-ASCII character, e.g. “π”, with an explanation of what it *should* be.
 When or if that character appears as something else (e.g. an editor that incorrectly applies Windows ANSI might translate it to “p”) one can know that something’s wrong.

 So, summing up what to do, (1) convert the source code to UTF-8 with BOM, e.g. via your editor, and (2) add as the first line an encoding comment like the Python PEP 263 compatible